MeepleCodes/ffxiv_macro/README.md

 ## TODOs
 Vague list of features still to implement
+- Migrate off CRA to Next.js, Gatsby or ???
 [x] Kerning
 [x] Character picker (slightly better one, but performance suffers) [x] Line wrapping and/or scrolling